ganastor/htpc-download-box/README.md

 After completing the configuration wizard, go to the SABnzbd configuration page by clicking the ![Small Gear icon](img/sabnzbd_settings_icon.png).
 Under the `Special` category in the settings, there is a field called `host_whitelist`.
 That is the whitelist fo the hostnames.
-The value entered here should be comma seperated.
+The value entered here should be comma separated.
 At minimum we'll need to add the entry `media` to this field to allow the library management tools (sonarr, radarr, ...) access to the API.

 ![SABnzbd hostname whitelist](img/sabnzbd_hostname_whitelist.png)